Chakdara: History

-Chakdara has been an important center for the last 3500 years and is littered with remains of the Gandhara grave culture, Buddhist sites, and Hindu Shahi forts.
-The ancient route from Afghanistan via Nawa Pass and Katkala Pass/Zwalm pul (Bridge) Swat River crosses at Chakdara.
+Chakdara has been an important center for the last 3,500 years and is littered with remains of the Gandhara grave culture, Buddhist sites, and Hindu Shahi forts.
+The ancient route from Afghanistan via Nawa Pass and Katkala Pass/Zwalm Pul (Bridge).
+The Swat River also crosses Chakdara.

 The Mughals built a fort here in 1586, occupied in 1895 by the British, who built the present fort in 1896 and were forced to defend it during the Siege of Malakand in 1897.

 Archaeological sites

 Buddhist sculpture of the first to seventh centuries from nearby sites and Hindu Shahi artefacts are now displayed at Chakdara Museum.

 Damkot Hill

 The most important site in Chakdara is Damkot Hill.
 The top of Damkot Hill has been excavated and houses with pottery and jewellery have been discovered.
 These items are now displayed in the Saidu Sharif Museum.

-At the foot of Damkot Hill at Salami there is an early graveyard.
+At the foot of Damkot Hill at Salami, there is an early graveyard.
 Early settlers buried partially cremated bodies surrounded by everyday utensils.
 The graves were sealed by large stone slabs.

 A Buddhist stupa and monastery of the first century AD were excavated by Ahmad Hasan Dani in 1962–65.
 There are some Buddhist carvings at the foot of the hill.
 During the Hindu Shahi period a fort was built here which was destroyed in the 11th century.
 In the 19th century the British occupied this hill.
 Behind Damkot Hill at Chat pat is the site of a monastery of the late fourth century.
 The sculpture from this monastery is displayed in Chakdara Museum.